wxt-dev/wxt/docs/guide/essentials/remote-code.md

 ```

 :::warning
-A hash locks in whatever is served today — it does not make untrusted code safe.
-Review the file before pinning it.
+A hash locks in whatever is served today.
+It does not make untrusted code safe, so review the file before pinning it.
 :::

 When the remote file changes, the build fails instead of silently bundling the new version: